 This database brings together into one resource the highly respected Anthropological Literature from Harvard University and the Anthropological Index, Royal Anthropological Institute from the UK.
 It provides extensive worldwide indexing of journal articles, reports, commentaries, edited works, and obituaries in the fields of social, cultural, physical, biological, and linguistic anthropology, ethnology, archaeology, folklore, material culture, and interdisciplinary studies.
 The index offers excellent coverage of all core periodicals in the field in addition to local and lesser-known journals.

-Associated Press archive of photographs, from 1844 to the present, audio files of radio broadcasts, texts of wire stories, and info-graphics.
+As of 2017, now hosted through EBSCO: Associated Press archive of photographs, from 1844 to the present, audio files of radio broadcasts, texts of wire stories, and info-graphics.
 The Photo Archive features state, regional and national photos from North America, as well as international photos all available moments after they move on the AP's spot picture system.
 An average of 800 photos a day feed into the Photo Archive, and remain there for a minimum of one year.